 How is Solar Energy Used?

 Over time, humans have discovered many ways to harness the sun’s energy.
 Obviously, solar panels immediately come to mind, as photovoltaic solar panels are an efficient way to use the sun to generate electricity.
+Many people have utility scale solar plants in mind with large solar panel fields.
 However, there are many more technologies that can capture energy from the sun for a variety of uses.

 Let’s start by discussing our bread and butter — photovoltaic solar panels (PV) — and then dig into the lesser-known-but-just-as-interesting ways to utilize the sun.